timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-05-13:
+# Objectives for Today 2020-05-15:

-- Reviewing results of LudumDare 46!
+- Create the Tyre Bytes logo package and have that ready to use whenever.
-- Writing the post-mortem review for Eggcelerate! as a whole project.
+- Start thinking and roughing out ideas for Tyre Bytes "social media" banner.
-- Writing the script for the development log video about Using Unity.
+- Planning of and writing thoughts on multiple upcoming video productions.